wjdenny/wjdenny.github.io/content/A study of Pakistani university students reported a significant majority of students copying the work of other students.md

 ---
 tags:
   - statement
-  - topic/higher-education
+  - teaching/higher-education
-  - topic/dei
+  - dei
-  - topic/academic-integrity
+  - teaching/higher-education/academic-integrity
-  - topic/teaching/tesol
+  - teaching/tesol
 ---
 A study of Pakistani university students reported a significant majority of students copying the work of other students.